The government shutdown has influenced the trucking industry. It’s okay now, but the trucking industry’s luck might run out.

 For trucking companies there’s good news and bad news.

 Firstly, cargo is moving.
 Thus, the market is still flowing.
 Freight is available for consumers and there’s no evidence that the amount is being limited.
 Luckily, the military is successfully transporting cargo.
-Due to the stalled operations not including military operations, the miltary has a fully susidized budget.
+Due to the stalled operations not including military operations, the

 Ports are operational, although they’re not unloaded quickly.
 Ships’ deliveries to US ports are being received.
 But, if this slow unloading process continues, because of the lack of customs and inspection agents, this could cause some problems in the future.